benjamincrozat/legacy-blog/posts/20-best-web-hosting-php-developers.md

 Keep reading for more details about each web hosting.

-**I'll keep updating this article as I discover new and interesting deals for PHP developers.**
+**I'll keep updating this article as I discover new and interesting deals for PHP and Laravel developers.**

-## What's the best web hosting for PHP developers?
+## What's the best web hosting for PHP and Laravel developers?

 [<img loading="lazy" src="https://res.cloudinary.com/benjamin-crozat/image/upload/dpr_auto,f_auto,q_auto,w_auto/v1667333031/Screenshot_2022-11-01_at_21.03.04_yaljg2.png" alt="Cloudways" />](https://benjamincrozat.com/recommends/cloudways)

 ### [Cloudways](https://benjamincrozat.com/recommends/cloudways), a cheaper Laravel Forge alternative

 Cloudways is an alternative to Laravel Forge that powers more than 75.000+ businesses.
 It's an easy-to-use web hosting for people who want to save cost and time on DevOps matters.
-Enjoy the latest and greatest of the PHP ecosystem with no efforts.
+Enjoy the latest and greatest of the PHP and Laravel ecosystem with no efforts.
 Cloudways plugs itself to your favorite hosting provider (even Amazon Web Services and Google Cloud Platform) and manages everything for you.

 Key features:
 - Reliable